jeffwillette/django-g-recaptcha/README.md

 INSTALLED_APPS += ('g_recaptcha')
 ```
 On a successful captcha submission it will process the rest of the view, if it fails, it will render a template which says there was a problem with the captcha.
 Override or extend this template however you see fit.
+It also has some logic to detect whether the request is ajax, if it is ajax it will return a simple HttpResponse that can be input on the page instead of returning a full template